H.R. 1548: Leveling the Playing Field 2.0 Act

 Trade enforcement agencies

-The Department of Commerce, the International Trade Commission, and Customs would get clearer authority and more ways to investigate evasion and circumvention.
+Commerce, the International Trade Commission, and Customs get clearer authority, firmer deadlines, and more procedural tools to investigate evasion and circumvention.

 Who is affected by H.R.
 1548?